Bold Action Starts With Us

 We all care deeply about our quality of life in Charlottesville and have a strong desire to protect our children's future and our natural resources.
-Right now, in our own homes, we can reduce pollution, improve health, and save money by reducing energy use.
-Today, smart investments in energy efficiency, solar power, and electric vehicles make economic sense, in addition to being the right thing to do.
-C3's Home Energy Challenge is a fun and social approach to cutting your energy costs while protecting the environment.
+Right now, in our own homes, we can reduce pollution, improve health, and save money by reducing energy use and making other lifestyle changes.
+C3's Home Energy Challenge is a fun, team-based approach to cutting your energy costs while protecting the environment.

 Uniting Community Groups

 Climate action is a complex challenge that requires "all hands on deck."
 When we work together, we will go further.
 Charlottesville is home to numerous grassroots organizations and other local groups, in addition to outdoor clubs, conservation groups, and nationally recognized environmental nonprofits -- all working to improve our quality of life.
-C3 wants to unify and empower the initiatives of these groups to lead on climate action.
+C3 wants to unify and empower the initiatives of these groups to lead on climate action without leaving anyone behind.